SCRFA

 Research interests

-Right: E. striatus , the Nassau grouper gather to spawn in Belize.
+Nassau grouper Left: E. striatus , the Nassau grouper gather to spawn in Belize.
 (Photo: Enric Sala)

 Related activities

-IUCN (International Union for Conservation of Nature): Prof. Sadovy founded (1998) and is currently co-Chair (with Dr. Matthew Craig) of the IUCN (World Conservation Union Specialist Group on Groupers and Wrasses, and collaborates with conservation groups such as the World Wide Fund for Nature Hong Kong, Wildlife Conservation Society, TRAFFIC - East Asia AND THE Fook and Agriculture Organization of the United Nations.
+IUCN (International Union for Conservation of Nature): Prof. Sadovy founded (1998) and is currently co-Chair (with Dr. Matthew Craig) of the IUCN (World Conservation Union Specialist Group on Groupers and Wrasses, and collaborates with conservation groups such as the World Wide Fund for Nature Hong Kong, Wildlife Conservation Society, TRAFFIC - East Asia AND THE Food and Agriculture Organization of the United Nations.
 In particular her work has focused on threatened species, the Nassau grouper, Epinephelus striatus, in the tropical western Atlantic, and the Napoleon wrasses (Humphead wrasse), Cheilinus undulatus, of the Indo-Pacific region.
-Work involves sustainable management planning in particular in relation to the CITES (Appendix II) listing for the Humphead wrasse (http://www.fao.org/docrep/012/a1237e/a1237e00.htm).
+Work involves research and sustainable management planning in particular in relation to the CITES (Appendix II) listing for the Humphead wrasse (http://www.fao.org/docrep/012/a1237e/a1237e00.htm).

 Spawning for Survival: 2 and a half minutes documentary for Spawning Aggregations -- Download Quicktime 7 here

-PUBLIC POSITIONS IN HONG KONG: Board member Ocean Park and Chair of Ocean Park Sub-Committee on Education.
+Recent and current public positions in Hong Kong: Board member Ocean Park and Chair of Ocean Park Sub-Committee on Education.
 Member WWF-HK Executive Committee and Chair of WWF Conservation Advisory Committee.

 SELECTED MEDIA OUTPUTS: